Z-Xiaobi/princeton-Algorithms_I/queues/README.md

 This code don't consider shrinking the array after some operations of deque.
 You can add it by your own ).

 The problem is randomness, I didn't find an efficient way to give high randomness on an array.
 My implementation of Randomized Queue is not random.
 When increase the test set, there are many identical results.
-Beside, as I used shuffle on array of [0,n), the running time is linear, which does not satisfy the running time requirement.
+Besides, as I used shuffle on array of [0,n), the running time is linear, which does not satisfy the running time requirement.

 Some Failed Checks of My Code: